lukeswitz/hashcat-nexus/README.md

 HashcatNexus is a sophisticated wrapper that automates and optimizes hashcat-based password cracking attacks.
 It provides vendor-specific wordlist generation, rule selection, multi-phase attack orchestration, and real-time progress tracking.

+### ⚠️ LEGAL NOTICE

+**AUTHORIZED USE ONLY.** This tool is for security research, penetration testing, and password recovery on systems you own or have explicit written authorization to test.
+Unauthorized access is illegal under CFAA (18 U.S.C. § 1030), GDPR, Computer Misuse Act 1990, and equivalent laws worldwide.
+Users assume all legal responsibility.

 ---

 ## Table of Contents